JonsPool/Poolvarme/README.md

 In non-block mode, the script will activate power output for the 4 cheapest hours between 7:00 and 19:00 - independent of whether they are consecutive or not.

-The script provides an HTML endpoint that can be opened in the browser and shows the calculated schedule and the hourly prices:
+The calculated results can be reviewed and modified on the Web UI that is provided by the script:

 <p align="center">
   <img src="./images/Endpoint.png"/>